relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 the steps that I took to get up and running.
 Hopefully it will be a helpful resource for you too.

-I should mention though that the following links helped me get started quickly in certain aspects.
+I should mention though that the following resources helped me get started quickly in certain aspects.
 So a big thanks to the authors!
 This article builds on these foundations.